FAQ: Math Library

 What about upper-level classes?
 I need help in my 300-level class.

 Most of the students working in the Math Library are math majors, so it's still possible they will be able to work through something with you; this largely depends on their own areas of concentration and where they are in their programs.
 However, we will be working on building up good resources as we go, so that if one of us finds that a specific book is very helpful to someone taking a particular class, we can know to mention it to others.

 In addition, many of the undergraduate TAs who lead discussion sections in lower-level math classes (and who are themselves math majors) hold office hours in the Math Library.
 This means there's a good chance someone who is in or has taken your class may be in the library and have useful thoughts.

 What if you just don't know the answer to my question?

 We're happy to look at the textbook with you and see what we can come up with.
 It's likely that you know part of the information yourself, and we're willing to try to talk it through until we come to the solution.
 No one of us immediately knows the answer to all possible questions, of course, but that doesn't mean there is no answer.
 If we can't get there with you, then again, well refer you to other resources such as your instructor's office hours or formal tutoring options.

 You said up above that you might refer me to other resources.
 Like what?

-TLC, in the basement of PLC has both drop-in help and course-specific tutoring groups.
+The Teaching Center (TC) on the 4th floor of Knight Library has both drop-in help and course-specific tutoring groups.
 Your TA, GTF, or instructor's office hours may also be a good option, or we may be able to help you find another book in the library's collection that describes the same topic a different way.

 I have a problem not addressed here, or a suggestion.